Surgery may be an option for some women with infertility. It can:

 Assisted Reproductive Technologies (ART)

-ART is a procedure to start a pregnancy without sex.
+ART is done to start a pregnancy without sex.
 The egg and sperm can be from you and your partner or can be from a donor.
-They will be combined to form an embryo.
-The embryo will be placed in you or your partner’s uterus or in the uterus of a surrogate.

 Semen is collected.
 The sample is treated in a lab and then placed into the cervix or uterus.
 The egg is fertilized in the body.
 It may be more successful if it is done twice during a menstrual cycle instead of once.
 Artificial insemination is an option for couples who have:

-- A low sperm count or problems with sperm mobility
+- A low sperm count or problems with sperm movement

 - Problems with cervical mucus